Nigerian court denies bail for separatist leader -lawyer | Law-Order

 Nigerian court denies bail for separatist leader -lawyer

-A Nigerian court on Wednesday denied a bail request for separatist leader Nnamdi Kanu who is standing trial for terrorism charges and broadcasting falsehoods, one of his defense lawyers told Reuters.
+A Nigerian court on Wednesday denied a bail request for separatist leader Nnamdi Kanu, who is standing trial on terrorism charges and for broadcasting falsehoods, one of his defence lawyers said.
+A judge said Kanu has to account for his whereabout following previous bail and refusal to attend court hearing, the lawyer told Reuters.

-Kanu, a British citizen who leads the banned Indigenous People of Biafra (IPOB), is standing trial on seven counts of terrorism that the government has brought against him.
-He has denied the charges, which are also linked to broadcasts he made between 2018 and last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)